kubernetes/enhancements/keps/sig-node/3063-dynamic-resource-allocation/README.md

 ### Semantic Parameters instead of PodSchedulingContext

-When a DRA driver uses semantic parameters, there is no DRA driver controller and no need for communication between scheduler and such a controller.
+When a DRA driver uses semantic parameters, there is no need for a DRA driver controller which allocates the claim and no need for communication between scheduler and such a controller.
 The PodSchedulingContext object and the associated support in the scheduler then aren't needed.
 Once semantic parameters are mature enough and confirmed to be